Read This Interior Designer's Tips for Modernizing a Space Using Color

 Photos courtesy Young Huh Interiors

-Benjamin Moore has a new product called CENTURY, the first paint with a soft touch matte finish.
-It comes in a curated palette of 75 pre-mixed colors, each with more depth and richness than other paints.
+Benjamin Moore's CENTURY is the first paint with a soft touch matte finish.
+It comes in a curated palette of pre-mixed colors, each with more depth and richness than other paints.

 Recently, BM worked with interior designer Young Huh of Young Huh Interiors to bring a modern flair to our sister publication Westchester Home's traditional design.
 Here, she offers up her tips for modernizing a space with just color.

 Tell us a bit about your overall style and what inspires you when it comes to design.

 I like to create a vision of what the homeowners wish their home life to be.
 Their vision and dreams are the first thing to inspire me.
 Next I try to tell a story incorporating this and the architecture and [the] feeling of the house.
 My inspiration also comes from my love of art and artisans, materials, and textures.
 I love to have patterns and colors giving my space a mix of antique and modern flair.

 How did you get involved with this project?

 I have known the homeowners for quite some time and this is our third project on their home.
 They wanted their 1920s home to get a fresh update while respecting the history and bones of their Dutch Colonial house.